technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![A success message displays with the Open flow link highlighted.](media/pa_successimport_message.png "Open flow")

 9. On the flow design canvas, expand the second step **Initialize variable** and replace the Value field with the IP address of the MCWSAP-SAP1 virtual machine.
 Select **Save** from the toolbar menu.
+Refer to the [Before the hands-on lab Task 5](Before%20the%20HOL%20-%20SAP_plus_extend_and_innovate.md#task-5-prepare-the-business-partner-service-in-sap) steps 15 and 16 for guidance.

     ![The flow design canvas displays with the Initialize variable step expanded and highlighted.
 The Save button is higlighted in the toolbar menu.](media/pa_importflow_edit_ip.png "Edit IP address variable")